ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 Now from a reading perspective, this reads from left to right as "variable foo of type integer has a value of 10"

-So going left to right, we have the sections of the variable decleration in descending order which is what I think makes most sense.
+So going left to right, we have the sections of the variable declaration in descending order which is what I think makes most sense.

 Ok, so now that we have a starting point, lets keep going.